Can I play games on Linux?

 Needless to say that there are tons of browser based games that are available to play in any operating system, be it Windows or Linux or Mac OS X. Most of the addictive mobile games, such as GoodGame Empire, also have their web browser counterparts.

 Apart from that, thanks to Google Chrome Web Store, you can play some more games in Linux.
 These Chrome games are installed like a standalone app and they can be accessed from the application menu of your Linux OS.
 Some of these Chrome games are playable offline as well.

 4. Terminal Games

 Added advantage of using Linux is that you can use the command line terminal to play games.
-I know that it’s not the best way to play games but at times, it’s fun to play games like Snake or 2048 in terminal.
-There is a good collection of Linux terminal games at this blog.
+I know that it’s not the best way to play games but at times, it’s fun to play games like Snake or 2048 in the terminal.
+There is a good collection of Linux terminal games on this blog.
 You can browse through it and play the ones you want.

 And if you are not in a mood to browse through hundreds of games, check our list of best Linux terminal games.

 How to stay updated about Linux games?

 When you have learned a lot about what kind of games are available on Linux and how could you use them, next question is how to stay updated about new games on Linux?
 And for that, I advise you to follow these blogs that provide you with the latest happenings of the Linux gaming world: